Hhbecker/LynxFileEncryption/README.md

 3. Learning more about ciphers, pseudorandom number generation, and the points of failure in different encryption strategies
 3. making the ascii art lynx

+writing system calls to get the file creation date from the os

 #### Weaknesses
 * The seed is set by file timestamp which is changed if file is edited by vim because vim creates a new file each time you edit.